List of Catholic bishops in the Philippines: Organization

-The Catholic Church in the Philippines is divided into 75 dioceses in 16 ecclesiastical provinces, as well as 7 apostolic vicariates, 4 territorial prelatures and a military ordinariate.
+The Catholic Church in the Philippines is divided into 76 dioceses in 16 ecclesiastical provinces, as well as 6 apostolic vicariates, 4 territorial prelatures and a military ordinariate.
 Each province has a metropolitan archdiocese led by an archbishop, and at least one suffragan diocese.
-In most archdioceses and some large dioceses, one or more auxiliary bishops serve in association with the archbishop and diocesan bishop.
 The pope appoints all archbishops and bishops, who must be at least ordained priests.
-The pope chooses from a list of candidates provided by the papal nuncio of the Philippines to the Congregation of Bishops in Rome.
+The pope chooses from a list of candidates provided by the Papal Nuncio of the Philippines to the Dicastery for Bishops in Rome.